-If you know that executing a particular statement causes an implicit commit in the target database, then ensure that this statement is executed in its own transaction.
+If you know that executing a particular statement causes an implicit commit in the target database, Oracle strongly recommends that your ensure that the statement is executed in its own transaction.

 The gateway sets Autocommit Mode to Off when a connection is established to the SQL Server database.